-Before lenders decide to give you a loan, they want to know that you're willing and able to pay back that loan.
-To understand whether you can repay, they look at your income and debt ratio.
-To calculate your willingness to pay back the loan, they look at your credit score.
+Before lenders decide to lend you money, they have to know if you're willing and able to pay back that mortgage loan.
+To assess your ability to repay, they look at your income and debt ratio.
+In order to calculate your willingness to pay back the loan, they look at your credit score.

-The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-For details on FICO, read more here.
+The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+The FICO score ranges from 350 (high risk) to 850 (low risk).
+You can find out more about FICO here.

-Your credit score comes from your history of repayment.
+Your credit score is a direct result of your history of repayment.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when FICO scores were invented as it is now.
-Credit scoring was invented as a way to consider solely what was relevant to a borrower's likelihood to pay back a loan.
+Credit scoring was invented as a way to consider only that which was relevant to a borrower's likelihood to repay a loan.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
-Your score is based on both the good and the bad in your credit history.
-Late payments lower your score, but consistently making future payments on time will improve your score.
+Your current debt level, past late payments, length of your credit history, and other factors are considered.
+Your score is calculated from the good and the bad in your credit history.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-For the agencies to calculate a credit score, you must have an active credit account with six months of payment history.
-This payment history ensures that there is sufficient information in your report to generate a score.
-If you don't meet the minimum criteria for getting a credit score, you might need to establish a credit history before you apply for a mortgage loan.
+For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
+This payment history ensures that there is sufficient information in your credit to generate an accurate score.
+Should you not meet the minimum criteria for getting a score, you may need to establish a credit history before you apply for a mortgage loan.